Akira Ransomware: Understanding the Global Threat and How to Protect Your Business

 The decryptor works, but only on previous versions

-An already published decryptor for Akira from June 2023 regrettably is now only effective against historic versions of the ransomware, while the hackers have constantly being developed new features and capabilities in each campaign.
+An already published decryptor for Akira Ransomware from June 2023 regrettably is now only effective against historic versions of the ransomware, while the hackers have constantly being developed new features and capabilities in each campaign.

 While the specific vulnerability of the ransomware was not known for a long time, it is now known that Akira is focusing its efforts on exploiting Cisco ASA VPNs, lacking multi-factor authentication, utilizing CVE-2023-20269 to infiltrate and deploy their ransomware.